-More recently I have qualified in Trauma Sensitive Yoga at the Akademie für integrative Traumatherapie Berlin and am currently pursuing certification as a Breath Work therapist at the NAOU institute Berlin.
+More recently I have qualified in Trauma Sensitive Yoga at the Akademie für integrative Traumatherapie Berlin and have become a certified Breath Work therapist at the NAOU institute Berlin.

 Yoga is not a sport!
 It is a practice of awareness!
 More than merely training muscular strength and flexibility we aim to develop a deep and subtle awareness of our physical, mental and emotional experiences.
 We want to really feel what is happening right now, grounding ourselves more fully in this moment of being.

 Shaping our bodies and finding our physical limitations allows us to better realise the fact of our existence.
 We turn away from the analytical mind towards phenomenal experience.
 Using the body as an anchor for our awareness.

 We also challenge ourselves to stay focused even in moments of great strength, gradually learning to relax rather than fighting or resisting.
 A lesson we take off the mat into our every day lives.

 In this way the ability to deeply feel becomes our greatest strength!

 Our bodies and our breath are true teachers who will unflinchingly reveal our fears and blocks whilst simultaneously giving us the tools we need to relax into acceptance, surrender our ego and bathe in the effortless joy of our true nature.

 The deeper we listen the more we learn.